This post may contain affiliate links. Please read our disclosure policy.

 arayes on plate with lemon wedges, parsley, and garlic sauce

-Crispy pita on the outside, filled with a spice-scented kafta mixture on the inside.
+Crispy pita on the outside, filled with a spice-scented kafta mixture in each bite.

 Meat stuffed pitas are perfect to serve as an appetizer at parties, they would be delicious on a mezze platter, and they also work equally well as a main course.
 I serve them with a fattoush salad or a Shirazi salad with tons of dried mint and a drizzle of pomegranate molasses.

 And the only thing that makes Lebanese arayes better is a swoop of creamy Lebanese garlic sauce (aka Toum) to dip them in.
-Some people like to serve meat stuffed pitas with tahini sauce but if you’re a true garlic lover, Toum is magic.
+Some people like to serve meat stuffed pitas with tahini sauce or labneh (thick yogurt) but if you’re a true garlic lover, Toum is magic ✨

 What are Arayes?

 Arayes are Middle Eastern street food.
-Essentially it’s a meat-stuffed pita filled with a meat mixture that is similar to kafta seasoned with minced onions, seasonings, and fresh herbs.
+A Lebanese street food, meat-stuffed pita filled with a mixture that is similar to kafta seasoned with minced onions, seasonings, and fresh herbs.
 Arayes are grilled or pan-fried before serving.

 process for mixing and filling meat stuffed pitas